ayedo/jooq-modelator/README.md

 - You can run migrations against your very own RDMS, as opposed to an in memory H2 in compatibility mode like other plugins do
 - The plugin is incremental end-to-end, and only runs if the migrations have changed, or the target metamodel folder has changed

+## How it works

+The plugin tries to pull the image with a provided tag from the docker store if necessary.
+It will then create a container with the of that image, or reuse an existing container.
+The plugin uses a key to tag the containers it has created.
+Then the container is started.
+A health check waits for the database inside the container to start.
+The health check is RDBMs and docker independent, as the plugin sends a SQL statement, and waits for its successful execution.

 ## Requirements

 You need to have Docker installed.